-This overnight Cinnamon Roll French Toast Bake gives you all the ooey gooey goodness of warm cinnamon rolls, with the ease of an overnight breakfast casserole.
-It’s the perfect breakfast or brunch item during the holidays!
+Cinnamon Roll French Toast Bake has all of the ooey gooey goodness of warm cinnamon rolls, with the ease of an overnight breakfast casserole.

 Crock pot cinnamon roll casserole